 Ian “Blue” Cox sent us a description of the buoys that weighed about two tons.:

-They were all painted battleship grey and were made from steel sheet that had a kind of special pattern to it in the shape that it had been cut from the plate and then these pieces were welded together.
+They were all painted battleship grey and were made from steel sheet that had a kind of special pattern to it.
+In shape it looked as if it had been cut from flat plate and then these pieces were welded together.

 I remember there was one in a yard in Sea Lots (a very dodgy area near Laventille, Trinidad) that had legs welded below about 8′ long and it was used as a fuel storage tank with a delivery hose and nozzle attached which was used to refill the trucks of the yard keeping it safe otherwise.

 We have not been able to source a detailed photograph of the Carlisle Bay anti-torpedo boom net.
 Here is a what it might have looked like.
 You can see the similarity of the buoys and interwoven metal rings with the remnants of the 1942 the anti-torpedo net on the floor of Carlisle Bay.